 Competitors include Agora (NASDAQ:API), Vonage, Plivo, and Bandwidth (NASDAQ:BAND).

-As you can see below, Twilio's revenue growth has been exceptional over the last two years, growing from quarterly revenue of $447.9 million in Q3 FY2020, to $983 million.
+As you can see below, Twilio's revenue growth has been very strong over the last two years, growing from $668.9 million in Q2 FY2021 to $1.04 billion this quarter.

-You can see below that Twilio reported 280,000 customers at the end of the quarter, an increase of 5,000 on last quarter.
-That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+Twilio reported 304,000 customers at the end of the quarter, an increase of 4,000 from the previous quarter.
+That's a little slower customer growth than what we've observed in past quarters, suggesting that the company's customer acquisition momentum is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Twilio's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 47% in Q3.
+Twilio's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 48.7% in Q2.

-That means that for every $1 in revenue the company had $0.47 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.49 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Twilio's gross margin would be considered poor for a SaaS business and shareholders would probably like to see it start improving.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Twilio burned through $147.1 million in Q3, increasing the cash burn by 117% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Twilio's free cash flow came in at $71.9 million in Q2, turning positive over the last year.

-Twilio has burned through $299 million in cash over the last twelve months, resulting in a negative 8.2% free cash flow margin.
-This below average FCF margin is a result of Twilio's need to invest in the business to continue penetrating its market.
+Twilio has burned through $240.4 million of cash over the last 12 months, resulting in a negative 6.08% free cash flow margin.
+This below-average FCF margin stems from Twilio's poor unit economics or a continuous need to reinvest in its business to penetrate the market.

 Is Now The Time?

-Twilio may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Twilio we will be cheering from the sidelines.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-But while its customers are increasing their spending quite quickly, suggesting that they love the product, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its customer acquisition is less efficient than many comparable companies.
+Twilio may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+We cheer for everyone who's making the lives of others easier through technology but in case of Twilio, we'll be cheering from the sidelines.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
+But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its cash burn raises the question if it can sustainably maintain its growth.

-Twilio's price to sales ratio based on the next twelve months is 2.6x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+Twilio's price to sales ratio based on the next 12 months is 2.5x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.